A Fine 1916 Dunton Reading ValleyStream©

 What is a Vardo?

-For the person new to the subject it's Romani chib for living wagon, or, in plain English, it's a Gypsy caravan.
+For the novice it's Romani chib for living wagon, or, in plain English, a Gypsy caravan.

 Monuments on Wheels